 In April 2019, the Company entered into two sponsored research agreements ("SRAs") with the UC Regents to conduct research in a research facility on the U.C.
 Berkeley campus, under the direction of David Schaffer, Ph.D., a co-founder and former director and Chief Scientific Advisor of the Company.
 The SRAs had a three year term that ended in May 2022.
 Under the SRAs, the Company had an option to license (on a royalty-bearing basis) all intellectual property generated under the SRAs.
 The total amount the Company was committed to pay to the UC Regents under the SRAs was \$1.4 million, which was fully paid as of March 31, 2022.
 In March 2021, the Company entered into another sponsored research agreement with the UC Regents to conduct research in laboratories on the U.C.
 Berkeley campus that are under the direction of David Schaffer, Ph.D., and another U.C.
 Berkeley professor covering investigations into how machine learning approaches may enhance AAV capsid engineering (the "Machine Learning SRA").
 Pursuant to the Machine Learning SRA, the Company committed to pay the UC Regents a total of \$1.4 million, of which \$0.4 million was paid as of March 31, 2022.
 The Machine Learning SRA had a three-year term ending in 2024.
 The Company could terminate the Machine Learning SRA for convenience and without cause with 60 days' notice.
 The Machine Learning SRA was terminated by the Company in March 2022.
 While the Machine Learning SRA was between the Company and the UC Regents, the payments under the SRA were used to fund the lab under the direction of David Schaffer, Ph.D.
-As of March 31, 2023 and December 31, 2022, there were no accounts payable related to the SRAs and Machine Learning SRA.
+As of June 30, 2023 and December 31, 2022, there were no accounts payable related to the SRAs and Machine Learning SRA.
 Any patent prosecution costs incurred under the Machine Learning SRA and the SRAs were borne by the Company.
-During the three months ended March 31, 2023 and 2022, the Company recorded \$0 and \$0.2 million, respectively, of expense related to these agreements.
+During the three and six months ended June 30, 2023, the Company did not record any expense related to these agreements.
+During the three and six months ended June 30, 2022, the Company recorded \$0.2 million and \$0.3 million, respectively, of expenses related to these agreements